LandRegistry/bg-dev-pack-redesign/app/apis/notifications/1.0/technical-guide.md

 description: Use this service to get updates about multiple applications submitted by the same business unit

 eleventyNavigation:
-  key: Notifications API v1.0 Technical guide
+  key: Notifications API v1.0 technical guide
   parent: Notifications API v1.0

 notlive: false